iter-tools/iter-tools/CONTRIBUTING.md

 If your text editor has an [editorconfig](http://EditorConfig.org) plugin, your indentation and line settings should already be correct.

-## PRs
+## Making a PR
 We are happy to review and merge PRs.
 To be accepted a change must have test coverage.
-If it is an API change, it must also:
+If it is an API change, it must also have:
+* Updated documentation
-* Have an entry in the CHANGELOG
+* An entry in the CHANGELOG
-* Be documented in the README
-* Have a correct typescript definition
+* A correct typescript definition

 Please ask in the PR if you need any help.

-## New methods and features
-New method and feature proposals are welcome, but take into consideration that the scope of this library does have limitations.
-Any addition must be discussed, and may be rejected.
-When we are considering the addition of new methods to the library, we have some basic criteria we use to determine whether a method would add value to iter-tools.
-Indications for creation of a new method are:
-* The need for the implementation is very common.
-* The implementation is complicated and/or bug-prone.
-* The name very clearly implies the implementation.

-Indications against the creation of a new method include:
-* Concerns are mixed, such that it would be better to offer two (or more) methods.
-* Nobody knows of a real-world use case for the method.

 ## Prerelease checks
 If you want to publish on npm and you have the credentials, you need to:
-* update the **changelog** and the **readme**
+* Update the **changelog** with the date and number of the release
-* update the **code coverage** ```npm run coverage```
+* Update the **code coverage** ```npm run coverage```

 ## Publish a prerelease
 You need to bump the version: